Homogenization results for the generator of multiscale Langevin dynamics in weighted Sobolev spaces: Introduction

 where $\sigma > 0$ is a diffusion coefficient.
 Under assumptions on the potential $V^\epl$ of scale separation, periodicity and dissipativity, which we will make more precise in the following, there exists in this case a homogenized process $X_t^0$, which, for a potential $V^0\colon \R^d \to \R$ and a symmetric positive definite diffusion matrix $\Sigma \in \R^{d \times d}$, solves the stochastic differential equation

 The process $X_t^0$ is indeed a surrogate for the slow-scale component of the system \eqref{eq:Langevin_ms}, and in particular $X_t^\epl \to X_t^0$ in a weak sense.
 We remark that this multiscale model has been frequently an object of study in the field of parameter estimation due to its numerous applications and the fact that its surrogate dynamics admits a closed form expression which is easy to determine.
-Among the multiple examples we mention \cite{PaS07,PPS09,PPS12,AGP21,APZ21,GaZ21}, where the aim is fitting a coarse-grained model from data originating from the multiscale equation.
+Among the multiple examples we mention \cite{PaS07,PPS09,PPS12,AGP21,APZ22,GaZ22}, where the aim is fitting a coarse-grained model from data originating from the multiscale equation.
+A generalization of this model to the case of one macroscale and multiple microscales fully coupled is given in \cite{DuP16}, where the authors prove the weak convergence of the multiscale process to the homogenized one using a martingale approach \cite{PSV77}.
+We remark that in this case the limit equation has multiplicative noise.

 In this paper, we consider the infinitesimal generator $\mathcal L^\epl$ of \eqref{eq:Langevin_ms} and study first the partial differential equation (PDE)

 where $\eta > 0$, and then the eigenvalue problem